barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-HellO My name is Anurag Soni.
+Hello My name is Anurag Soni.

 I am a seasoned Technology enabler who is currently enrolled in Business Analytics program at Purdue University.